flyandancexo/Juno-V4/README.md

 ## Juno Bootloader (FDxboot):

-A world's fastest bootloader has been developed for V4 very loosely based on AVR109, and new code can be uploaded to board using the following command line,
+A world's fastest bootloader has been developed for V4 that is very loosely based on AVR109, and different variants of bootloaders have been compiled for the same board.
+New code can be uploaded to board using the following command lines.

+Note: The bootloader is still in beta phase, but its upload speed is the fastest already.
+EEPROM is not supported yet, and it's a 1k-size bootloader.

 ```
+//Bootloader at 1Mbps (default pre-loaded bootloader)
 avrdude.exe -c avr109 -p m88 -b 1000000 -P COM3 -U flash:w:"hexFile.hex":i -v

+//Bootloader at 500kbps (In cause 1Mbps is not stable enough)
+avrdude.exe -c avr109 -p m88 -b 500000 -P COM3 -U flash:w:"hexFile.hex":i -v
 ```

 or use my IDE-less batch file on windows,